Coping With Life: 5 Tips For Surviving A Crisis

 We all have times in our life when we experience distress.
-Events, often out of our control, can cause us minor emotional discomfort or immense pain and suffering.
-Crises can come unexpectedly and often cannot be fixed in the moment, or even if they are fixable, we might feel too overwhelmed to problem solve effectively.
-Crises can be small, relatively minor annoyances like being stuck in traffic, your toddler refusing to put her shoes on, your boss asking you to stay at work late for the third time this week; or crises can be major, painful life events, such as an illness, relationship breakdown, or a death.
-Regardless of the source of distress, crises can take a tole on our emotions and ability to manage.
+Events, often out of our control, can cause us minor emotional discomfort, or immense pain and suffering.
+Crises can come unexpectedly and often cannot be fixed in the moment.
+Or, if they are fixable, we might feel too overwhelmed to problem solve effectively.
+Crises can be small, relatively minor annoyances like being stuck in traffic, your toddler refusing to put her shoes on, or your boss asking you to stay at work late for the third time this week.
+Crises can also be major life events, like illness, relationship breakdown, or death.
+Regardless of the source of distress, crises can take a toll on our emotions and our ability to manage.

-When we experience a crisis, the best thing we can do is try to get through without making things worse for ourselves or others.
-When we feel distressed, we are more likely to act impulsively, to react, to withdraw and isolate, or cope with substances, food or other behaviors that temporarily alleviate our stress or numb our pain.
-When we do not cope effectively with our distress, we can inadvertently create more crises for ourselves, essentially making things worse or more unmanageable.
-If you’re going through a challenging time, consider Clinical Counselling to support you through these struggles.
+If you experience a crisis, the best thing you can do is to try to get through it without making things worse for yourself or others.
+When people feel distressed, they are more likely to act impulsively or react, to withdraw and isolate, or cope with substances, food or other behaviours that temporarily alleviate stress or numb pain.
+However, when you do not cope effectively with distress, you can inadvertently create more crises for yourself by making things worse or more unmanageable.
+If you’re going through a challenging time, consider Clinical Counselling to support you.
 In the meantime, here are five tips for coping with a crisis.

 Crisis survival tools can help us tolerate daily stresses, as well as really painful experiences in our life.
 The better we cope, the more capable and in control, we feel.
 The more capable and in control we feel, and the more manageable our lives.

 If you or someone you know is overwhelmed with a current crisis or struggling through a difficult situation, we are here to help.
-This blog is courtesy of our Registered Clinical Counsellor, Tara Irwin, who is accepting new clients.
-Scroll down this page to learn more about Tara.
+This blog is courtesy of our Registered Clinical Counsellor, Tara Irwin, who is now accepting new clients.

 Pain is inevitable.
 Suffering is optional. ~ Haruki Murakami